All Episodes

 You see it in the just open push towards general and then super intelligence.

-I think the best way to look at it is historically, just a real brief history, and it was oddly enough, it was Max Tegmark from the Future of Life Institute who told me how he watched it unfold.
+And it was, oddly enough, it was Max Tegmark from the Future of Life Institute who told me how he watched it unfold.

-And of course, he's friends with most, if not all of these people.
+And of course, he's friends with most, if not all, of these people.

-He knows these people, he's watched it up close.
+He's watched it up close.

 And you had first Google begin in around 2012 or 13, really pushing the idea we are going to create artificial general intelligence.

-You then had Musk and Sam Altman and uh Ilya Suscaver form OpenAI as a open nonprofit, publicly monitored, transparent company to compete with Google.
+You then had Musk and Sam Altman and Ilya Sutskaver form Open AI as an open, non-profit, publicly monitored, transparent company to compete with Google.

-They were saying we will create artificial general intelligence, but we will do it safely and openly.
+They were saying, we will create artificial general intelligence, but we will do it safely and openly.

-Obviously that didn't happen.
+Obviously, that didn't happen.

-Musk left, Ilya left.
+Musk left.

-But it didn't happen because those guys saw the way to become trillionaires and control the power of the earth, right?
+But it didn't happen because those guys saw the way to become trillionaires and to control the power of the earth, right?

 I mean, they didn't leave for altruistic reasons.